easydiffusion/easydiffusion/README.md

 # Bugs reports and code contributions welcome
 If there are any problems or suggestions, please feel free to [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues/26).

 Also, please feel free to submit a pull request, if you have any code contributions in mind.
+Join the [discord server](https://discord.com/invite/u9yhsFmEkB) for development-related discussions, and for helping other users.

 # Disclaimer
 The authors of this project are not responsible for any content generated using this interface.